mehmetdayioglu/Arduino-Keypad-Keyboard/README.md

 1. Upload the code to the Arduino Pro Micro.
 2. Connect the 4x4 keypad matrix to the Arduino according to the pin configuration specified in the code.
 3. The Arduino will act as a keyboard, sending keystrokes to the connected computer based on the keypad input.

-## Pin Configuration
-- Row pins and column pins are defined in the code.
-Make sure to connect the keypad matrix to these pins on the Arduino Pro Micro.

 ## Example
 If you press a key on the 4x4 keypad, the corresponding character will be sent to the connected computer as if it were typed on a keyboard.